aws-samples/auto-healing-persistent-virtual-network-functions/README.md

 This is another sample SAM deployment screenshot for a Juniper vSRX instance.
 Note how the default ``eu-west-1`` region has been assumed for the deployment, together with default IPv4 address setings.

-The ``InstanceChoice`` value needs to be explicitly``JunipervSRX`` and then the ``CustomAmiId`` and ``CustomeUserData`` parameter values remain irrelevant.  ``InstanceType`` is ``c5.large`` as per default vendor recommendation.
+The ``InstanceChoice`` value needs to be explicitly set to ``JunipervSRX`` and then the ``CustomAmiId`` and ``CustomeUserData`` parameter values do not apply.  ``InstanceType`` is ``c5.large`` as per default vendor recommendation.

 ![Sample SAM guided Juniper vSRX deployment](sample_configs/test-vsrx-guided.png)

 ### Sample SAM guided Juniper vMX deployment

-This is another sample SAM deployment screenshot for a Juniper vSRX instance.
-In this particular case, the specific deployment is achieved in the ``us-central-1`` AWS Region, and it includes 3 of its Availability Zones (AZs).
+This is another sample SAM deployment screenshot for a Juniper vMX instance.
+In this particular case, the specific deployment is carried out in the ``us-central-1`` AWS Region, and it includes 3 of its Availability Zones (AZs).

 Specific CIDR ranges for the complete VPC and all subnets are entered, together with the VIP value for the persistent private IPv4 address.

-The ``InstanceChoice`` value needs to be explicitly``JunipervMX`` and then the ``CustomAmiId`` and ``CustomeUserData`` parameter values remain irrelevant.  ``InstanceType`` is ``c5.4xlarge`` as per default vendor recommendation.
+The ``InstanceChoice`` value needs to be explicitly``JunipervMX`` and then the ``CustomAmiId`` and ``CustomeUserData`` parameter values do not apply.  ``InstanceType`` is ``c5.4xlarge`` as per default vendor recommendation.

 ![Sample SAM guided Juniper vMX deployment](sample_configs/test-vmx-guided.png)

 ## Advanced Configuration Deployment

 The AWS SAM CLI also supports a project-level [configuration file](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-config.html) that stores default parameters for its commands.
-This configuration file is in the [TOML](https://docs.aws.amazon.com/serverless-application-model/index.html) file format and you can achieve a more programmatic deployment approach using it.
+This configuration file is in the [TOML](https://toml.io/en/) file format and you can achieve a more programmatic deployment approach using it with AWS SAM.

 If you start with the ``sam deploy -guided`` command, as described [Guided Deployment](#guided-deployment), you can enable the option to write the subset of parameters to your configuration file, named ``samconfig.toml`` per default and stored locally in the same project's root directory path.
 During subsequent deployment executions, you can directly launch this sample from that configuration file using the ``-config-file`` parameter, instead of going through the menu for the parameter selection.
 You can manually edit this file to change the Parameter values and handle this deployment with a more programmatic approach.